conorcaseyc/Photopollution-Calculator/README.md

 * Numpy
 * Mathplotlib

-All the necessary tools needed to run this module are available through [Anaconda](https://www.anaconda.com/download/).
+All the necessary tools needed to run this program are available through [Anaconda](https://www.anaconda.com/download/).
 Choose the operating system you are using, download the Python 2.7 version, and follow the Installation instructions available on their website.

 To install and run this program, open a command line and type the following: